Minister pays damages to academic she accused of Hamas sympathy

 Michelle Donelan sparked an investigation into two academics that subsequently cleared them of wrongdoing.

-A cabinet minister has agreed to pay damages to an academic after suggesting she had expressed sympathy for Hamas.
+A Cabinet minister has paid damages to an academic after suggesting she had expressed sympathy for Hamas, with the costs covered by taxpayers.

 Michelle Donelan, the Science Secretary, retracted her comments about Professor Kate Sang and agreed to pay her an undisclosed sum on Tuesday, saying there was “no evidence” that the academic was a Hamas supporter.